-- a A matter personal to a member of staff that is being considered by a meeting of council, committee or sub-committee is subject to standing order 11. - b Staff sickness absence, annual leave, performance appraisals and grievance matters shall be dealt with in accordance with town council policies and procedures and where appropriate/necessary, will be reported back to the relevant committee or sub-committee.
-All matters relating to the management of staff are covered by relevant policies; these polices are reviewed on a regular basis. - c The chief officer is responsible for the recruitment and management of staff and will liaise, as necessary with the relevant chair of the appropriate committee or sub-committee or chair of the council regarding these matters as and when appropriate and required. - d The chair and one other councillor of relevant committee or subcommittee shall be appointed to undertake the annual appraisal of the chief officer, in accordance with the councils adopted appraisal procedure. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance, or disciplinary matters. - f In accordance with standing order 11(a), the chief officer and responsible finance officer (in acting capacity on behalf of the chief officer) shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of council, committee or sub-committee is to fall under private and confidential business - b Staff sickness absence, annual leave, performance appraisals and grievance matters shall be dealt with in accordance with town council policies and procedures and where appropriate/necessary, will be reported back to the relevant committee or sub-committee.
+All matters relating to the management of staff are covered by relevant policies; these polices are reviewed on a regular basis. - c The Proper Officer is responsible for the recruitment and management of staff and will liaise, as necessary with the Chair of the Council and Chair of Finance, Operations and Personnel committee regarding these matters as and when appropriate and required. - d The Chair of Council and Chair of Finance, Operations and Personnel Committee shall be appointed to undertake the annual appraisal of the Proper Officer, in accordance with the councils adopted appraisal procedure.

+- e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance, or disciplinary matters. - f The Proper Officer and Responsible Finance Officer (in acting capacity on behalf of the Proper Officer) shall have access to staff records a In accordance with freedom of information legislation, the council shall publish information in accordance with its publication scheme and respond to requests for information held by the council.